Skip to main content

 • retry metadata (max retries, current retry count, last retry time)

-which means even after intervention, we can relaibly resume the uploads.
+which means even after interruption, we can reliably resume the uploads.

-how does the upload chunks actually go to the backend and s3?
+how do upload chunks actually go to the backend and s3?

 queue processing: why only upload one file at a time